Deposit Replacement Membership and End of Tenancy Resolution

 B5.3 If you do not make any payment to us (including reimbursing us for any payment made following the end of tenancy resolution process) by the due date:

 B5.3.1 we may charge interest to you on the overdue amount at the rate of two per cent a year above the Bank of England base lending rate

 B5.3.2 any interest will increase on a daily basis from the due date until the date the overdue amount is paid, whether before or after our decision

 B5.3.3 any interest must be paid together with any overdue amount

-B5.4 All tenants with an Ome membership are jointly responsible to us for any payments we have made to your landlord in line with these Terms and Conditions.
+B5.4 All tenants with an Ome Deposit Replacement Membership are jointly responsible to us for any payments we have made to your landlord in line with these terms and conditions.
 This means that we can ask all or just one of you to pay the full amount of any money you owe us and not just a share

 B6.
 Membership cancellation